 Purchase the Right Shoes

 pickelball shoesDon’t just pull any old gym shoes out of the closet to play pickleball.
 While there are a lot of shoes that look like they may qualify for a pickleball court, many do not.
+For example, I often see people wearing running shoes on pickleball courts.
+Running shoes are designed for movement forward, not side to side, therefore do not provide appropriate support or stability.

 Also, it’s important to consider whether you plan to play the sport indoors or outdoors.
 The surface you’re playing on will dictate the type of shoe to purchase.

-For those who play indoors your best shoe will be a badminton, racquetball, or squash shoes.
+For those who play indoors your best shoe will be a badminton, racquetball, or squash shoe.
 If you play outdoors, tennis shoes will be your best bet.
 The key to a good shoe is one that will keep your foot and ankle stable while you’re moving side-to-side or twisting.
 You can also check out Pickle Ball Central for shoes designed specifically for pickleball for both men and women.

 Make sure you measure your feet before making your purchase.
 Our feet can get larger as we age.
 Shoes that are too loose will lead to blistering and shoes that are too tight can cause ingrown and black toenails.